Hyrcania (fortress)

+Initially destroyed by Gabinius, the fortress was rebuilt and greatly expanded by King Herod (r.
+37–4 BCE; Roman period).
+After Herod executed his son Antipater, he was interred there.
+After Herod's death Hyrcania was abandoned, only to be resettled during the Byzantine period, when a late-5th century monastery named Kastellion was established on the ruined fortress, which remained active until the early 9th century.
+There was a short-lived attempt by monks to rebuild in the 1920s–30s.
+The ancient ruins can still be seen today.
+Until the start of a 2023 archaeological campaign, the site had not yet been thoroughly excavated, and knowledge about the ruins of the site was based on a limited number of test pits.

 History

 Hasmonean fortress

 Hyrcania is thought to have been founded by the Hasmonean king Alexander Jannaeus (ruled c.
-103-76 BCE), while it's also likely that it was first established and named after Jannaeus' father, John Hyrcanus (ruled c.
-134-104 BCE).
+103–76 BCE), while it's also likely that it was first established and named after Jannaeus' father, John Hyrcanus (ruled c.
+134–104 BCE).
 The first mention of the fortress is during the reign of Salome Alexandra, the wife of Jannaeus, c.
 75 BCE: Flavius Josephus relates that, along with Machaerus and Alexandrion, Hyrcania was one of three fortresses that the queen did not give up when she handed control of her strongholds to the Pharisee party.

 The fortress is mentioned again in 57 BCE when Alexander of Judaea, son of Aristobulus II, fled from the Roman governor of Syria, Aulus Gabinius, who had come to suppress the revolt Alexander had stirred up against Hyrcanus II.
 Alexander made to re-fortify Hyrcania, but eventually surrendered to Gabinius.
 The fortress was then razed.
 The Greek geographer Strabo also notes the destruction, along with that of Alexandrion and Machaerus, the "haunts of the robbers and the treasure-holds of the tyrants", at the direction of Gabinius's superior, the Roman general Pompey.

 Herodian fortress

 Hyrcania is next reported in 33–32 BCE being used in an uprising against Herod the Great led by the sister of Herod's executed former rival Antigonus.
-The fortress was retaken, and extended; it became notorious as a place where Herod imprisoned and killed his enemies, ultimately including his own son and heir Antipater.
+The fortress was retaken, and extended; it became notorious as a place where Herod imprisoned and killed his real or presumed enemies, ultimately including his own son and heir Antipater, who was buried there.

 Monastery of Kastellion

-In later times St Sabbas the Sanctified founded a residence (cenobium) for hermits on the site in 492 CE, called the Kastellion, part of the satellite community or lavra associated with the monastery at Mar Saba 4 km to the south-west.
+In later times Saint Sabbas the Sanctified founded a residence (cenobium) for hermits on the site in 492 CE, called the Kastellion, part of the satellite community or lavra associated with the monastery at Mar Saba 4 km to the south-west.
 Hermits remained until the 14th century, with a brief attempt made to re-establish the community between 1923 and 1939.
-This identification is based on Vita Sabae, the vita or biography of St Sabbas, and is generally accepted by researchers.
-The Aramaic descriptive term marda, "fortress", corresponds in meaning to the Greek name Kastellion, but should not be seen as a proper name for the site, Marda as a location name being reserved, as we can see from the vita of St Euthymius, for Masada, the Herodian palace-fortress near the Dead Sea which was briefly resettled by Byzantine monks.
+This identification is based on Vita Sabae, the vita or biography of Saint Sabbas, and is generally accepted by researchers.